Factbox: International reaction to arrest of Reuters reporters in Myanmar

 (Reuters) - Major governments, including the United States, the European Union and Canada, and top United Nations’ officials, are among those demanding the release of Reuters reporters Wa Lone and Kyaw Soe Oo from detention in Myanmar.

 The reporters were arrested on Dec.
 12 after being invited to meet police officials on the outskirts of Yangon.
-They had worked on stories about a military crackdown in Rakhine state, scene of around 650,000 Rohingya Muslims fleeing to Bangladesh since August.
+They had worked on stories about a military crackdown in Rakhine state, from where about 665,000 Rohingya Muslims have fled since August and sought refuge in Bangladesh, according to the United Nations.

+The two journalists were sent to Yangon’s Insein prison on Wednesday after a brief court appearance where they were allowed to meet their families and a lawyer for the first time since their arrest.

 Myanmar’s Ministry of Information has said the reporters “illegally acquired information with the intention to share it with foreign media,” and released a photo of them in handcuffs.

-“We and their families continue to be denied access to them or to the most basic information about their well-being and whereabouts,” Reuters President and Editor-In-Chief Stephen J. Adler said last week in a statement calling for their immediate release.
+Reuters President and Editor-In-Chief Stephen J. Adler has called for their immediate release.

-“Wa Lone and Kyaw Soe Oo are journalists who perform a crucial role in shedding light on news of global interest, and they are innocent of any wrongdoing,” he said.
+“Wa Lone and Kyaw Soe Oo are journalists who perform a crucial role in shedding light on news of global interest, and they are innocent of any wrongdoing,” he said in a statement.

 Here are comments on their detention from governments, politicians, human rights groups, journalists and press freedom advocates around the world: